riaancornelius/android-style-guide/Java-style-guide.md

 It obscures the failure handling properties of your code, meaning if someone adds a new type of Exception in the code you're calling, the compiler won't help you realize you need to handle the error differently.
 In most cases you shouldn't be handling different types of exception the same way.

-### Static members: qualified using class

-When a reference to a static class member must be qualified, it is qualified with that class's name, not with a reference or expression of that class's type.

-	Foo aFoo = ...;
-	Foo.aStaticMethod(); // good
-	aFoo.aStaticMethod(); // bad
-	somethingThatYieldsAFoo().aStaticMethod(); // very bad

-### Finalizers: not used

-It is extremely rare to override ```Object.finalize```.

-Tip: Don't do it.
-If you absolutely must, first read and understand Effective Java Item 7, "Avoid Finalizers," very carefully, and then don't do it.

 ## Javadoc